How Cocaine is Made: Origins, Additives, and Distribution

 2: Treading the coca leaves

-Once the coca paste is formed, a transporter or ‘mule’ will take it from the jungle to a buyer to begin the next phase: crystallization.
-This is where the coca paste is turned into pure cocaine, sometimes sold as fish scale cocaine.
+The cocaine paste or cocaine base is transported from the jungle to a buyer.
+Buyers use solvents to dissolve and crystallize the cocaine base, with excess substances removed to create bricks of pure cocaine, or the basis for powder cocaine.
 This process takes several days for the coca mule and they run a high risk of being captured by the military or murdered by rival mules for their product.
+Drug cartels repackage the cocaine and sell it to drug dealers.

-The coca paste is brought to drug bosses or cartels in cities such as Medellin, where it will be crystallized and formed into bricks.
-Once crystallized, the cocaine's value will rise to $2,500 per kilo.[1]
+Drug bosses or cartels in cities such as Medellin typically purchase coca paste, where they crystallize and form it into bricks.
+Once crystallized, the cocaine's value will rise to $2,500 per kilo.

 Once the pure cocaine has been smuggled to its destination, it will be delivered to whoever has purchased it.
 At this stage, the price of a kilo of cocaine rises again, often reaching in excess of $30,000.
 From here, pure cocaine is often heavily cut with other substances in order to increase the quantity and ultimately, the profit.
 This process often creates a variety of types of cocaine with their own effects.